French frigate Médée (1778)

-Médée was an Iphigénie-class 32-gun frigate of the French Navy.
-The British captured her in 1800 and took her into service as HMS Medee, but never commissioned her into the Royal Navy, instead using her as a prison ship.
+Médée was a 32-gun Iphigénie-class frigate of the French Navy.
+The British captured her at the action of 4 August 1800 and took her into service as HMS Medee, but never commissioned her into the Royal Navy, instead using her as a prison ship.

 Career

 She took part in the Battle of Tory Island.

 She was part of a squadron of three frigates, Concorde under Commodore Jean-François Landolphe, Médée under Captain Jean-Daniel Coudin and Franchise under Captain Pierre Jurien, with Landolphe as the overall commander, that left Rochefort on 6 March 1799.
 Eluding the British blockade off Rochefort, the squadron sailed southwards until it reached the coast of West Africa.
 There Landolphe's ships began an extended commerce raiding operation, inflicting severe damage on the West African trade for the rest of the year.
 During this time, the squadron captured the Portuguese island of Prince (Príncipe).
 Eventually the strain of serving in tropical waters told on the ships and all three were forced to undergo an extensive refit in the nearest available allied shipyards, which were located in the Spanish-held River Plate in South America.
 At Montevideo the squadron assisted the French prisoners that had captured and taken into that port the convict transport that was carrying them to Australia.

 Repairs continued for six months, until Landolphe considered the squadron once again ready to sail in the early summer of 1800.
 The squadron almost immediately captured off the coast of Brazil the American schooner Espérance (Hope), which they used as an aviso and sent to Cayenne with a prize crew under the command of enseigne de vaisseau Hamon.
 (At the time, France and the United States had been engaged for two years in the Quasi War.)